Skip to content

 2

-Contact your insurance company within 30 days of the damage and provide claim photos and storm documentation.
-Confirm whether your wind/hail deductible is a flat dollar amount or a percentage of your home's insured value, and clarify the exact out-of-pocket amount you will owe before repairs begin.
+Contact your insurance agent or company within 48 hours of discovering damage.
+Provide the documentation from Step 1 and ask specifically about your wind/hail deductible—whether it is a flat dollar amount or a percentage of your home's insured value.
+Confirm the out-of-pocket amount you will owe before any repair begins.

 3